-The biological assets represent crops of partially grown potato plants at each balance sheet date.
+The biological assets represent crops of partially grown potato plants at each reporting date.
 Crops are usually planted between February and May each year, depending on the geography, variety and weather and remain un-harvested at the end of June.

 The UK potato growing season runs typically from February through to October.
-The Group plants between 2,000 - 3,500 acres of land every growing season, with an expected yield of 30,000-60,000 tonnes of potatoes at harvest.
+The Group plants between 2,000 and 3,500 acres of land every growing season, with an expected yield of 30,000-60,000 tonnes of potatoes at harvest.
 This 'own grown' harvest of potatoes supplements the external purchases required to meet the demands of the Group's customers.
 Financial risk is therefore restricted to the actual costs invested in the crop, and this is monitored regularly to ensure that there are no exposures in the asset base of the Group.

-The fair value, less costs to sell, of produce harvested from biological assets during the period was £7,698,000 (2010: £6,840,000).
+The fair value, less costs to sell, of produce harvested from biological assets during the period was £8,494,000 (2011: £7,698,000).

 There are no restrictions on title of the crops growing in the ground.
-However, as part of Clydesdale bank's overall charge on the assets of the business, the bank reserves the right to place a charge on all inventories of the Group, including biological assets, in the event such security is required.
+However, as part of Clydesdale Bank's overall charge on the assets of the business, the bank reserves the right to place a charge on all inventory of the Group, including biological assets, in the event that such security is required.

-The Group had commitments at the reporting date of £726k (2010:£712k) in respect of developing or acquiring biological assets.
+The Group had commitments at the reporting date of £264,000 (2011:£726,000) in respect of developing or acquiring biological assets.
 This represents land rents and planting costs payable during the remainder of the growing cycle.